 Jeremy Irons, excellent actor that he is, is miscast playing Kafka.
 Jeremy Irons is far too handsomely intense the sense of the person you get reading Kafkas work and biographical portraits is of someone mousy and anonymous.
 What one imagines the role of Kafka to be like would be something more akin to John Hurts portrayal of Winston Smith in Nineteen Eighty-Four (1984).

 The production has certainly been beautifully mounted.
 There is an excellent music score.
 The film was shot on location in Kafkas home turf, Prague, which has been exquisitely photographed in black-and-white and lends a wonderfully shadowy sinisterness.
 Ultimately though, Kafka amounts to surprisingly little.
 You are never sure what the mad scientist elements and the German Expressionist homages are meant to mean.
 While Steven Soderbergh achieves a dour, occasionally paranoiac mood, Kafka is a film that feels like it has been elaborately contrived without any real point.

-Steven Soderberghs other film of genre interest as director are the remake of Solaris (2002) and the viral outbreak film Contagion (2011).
+Steven Soderberghs other film of genre interest as director are the remake of Solaris (2002), the viral outbreak film Contagion (2011) and the horror film Unsane (2018).
 Soderbergh also wrote and produced the English language remake of Nightwatch (1998).
 Soderbergh has also produced a number of films, including the genre likes of Pleasantville (1998), Christopher Nolans remake of Insomnia (2002), the time travel film The Jacket (2005), Richard Linklaters Philip K. Dick adaptation A Scanner Darkly (2006), the ghost story Wind Chill (2007) and the evil child film We Need to Talk About Kevin (2011).